 These are the most commonly known species among the gymnosperm family.
 They are evergreen; hence they do not shed their leaves in the winter.
 These are mainly characterised by male and female cones which form needle-like structures.

 Coniferous trees are usually found in temperate zones where the average temperature is 10 ℃.
-Giant sequoia, pines, cedar and redwood are one of the many examples of Conifers.
+Giant sequoia, pines, cedar and redwood are examples of Conifers.

 Following are some of the examples of gymnosperms: